Ultimate Guide to Hiring an Executive Pastor

 We all have a mental image of a senior pastor ensconced in a leather armchair and surrounded by books.
 This is not how we want to think about executive pastors.
 An executive pastor shouldn’t be administering the church from behind a computer monitor.
 He should be working tirelessly alongside his team.

 An executive pastor needs to have his hands in the daily operations and lives of the staff.
 This kind of hands-on involvement spurs communal innovation and creative thinking while reinforcing the church’s values to every member of the organization.
-He is in the thick of the day-to-day: listening, facilitating, teaching, and boosting morale.
+He is in the thick of the day-to-day: Listening, facilitating, teaching, and boosting morale.
+Plus, the more an executive pastor serves, the more they nurture participation among congregants.
+Service nurtures more service.

 8. MANAGE A BUDGET